salesforcecli/plugin-login/messages/login.org.jwt.md

 Username of the user logging in.

-# invalidClientId
+# errors.JwtGrant

-Invalid client credentials.
-Verify the OAuth client secret and ID. %s
+We encountered a JSON web token error, which is likely not an issue with Salesforce CLI.
+Here’s the error: %s